vincentsmh/bash_db/README.md

 set_db_dir DB_DIR
 ```

-After you set a directory, all table will be written/read to/from under the
+After setting a directory, all table will be written/read to/from under the
 directory.
 The default directory is `~/.bash_db/`.

+A database directory can treated as a database.
+In a database, it cannot
+possess two tables with the same name but in different database it can.

 ## Check if a table is existed